rails-inspire-django/django-formify/docs/source/formify_helper.md

 1. If `text_input` method is not found in the `formify_helper` instance, `fallback` method will be used to render the field.
 2. This can help developers to control rendering behavior of the specific widgets.

-If you have built some custom widgets, just add a method to the `formify_helper` and make it look well, this is much cleaner.
+If you have built some custom widgets, just add a method to the `formify_helper` and make the final result look well, this is much cleaner.

 ## Formify Helper Variables